 When in control of a motor vehicle, a driver’s attention needs to be focused on controlling the vehicle and preventing crashes.
 Secondary activities like eating, talking to passengers, and talking or texting on mobile devices (e.g., cell phones or smartphones) can distract a driver’s attention from the driving task.
 These distractions can decrease a driver’s awareness of the road environment and/or other road users and lead to potentially critical delays in recognizing and responding to driving risks.

-In 2019, police officers investigating collisions reported that about one in every five fatal collisions involved driver distraction or inattention according to Transport Canada’s National Collision Database (NDDC). https://tc.canada.ca/en/road-transportation/statistics-data/canadian-motor-vehicle-traffic-collision-statistics-2019 An observational survey across Canada in 2016 and 2017 found that 2.9 percent of drivers stopped at intersections were using handheld mobile phones, an increase of about 25 percent since an earlier survey in 2012-2013.
+In 2021, police officers investigating collisions reported that about one in every five fatal collisions involved driver distraction or inattention according to Transport Canada’s National Collision Database (NDDC).
+According to Transport Canada’s Canadian Motor Vehicle Traffic Collision Statistics, 19.7% of fatal collisions in 2021 were attributed to distraction.
+An observational survey across Canada in 2016 and 2017 found that 2.9 percent of drivers stopped at intersections were using handheld mobile phones, an increase of about 25 percent since an earlier survey in 2012-2013.

 All provinces and territories in Canada have laws prohibiting the use of handheld mobile phones while driving.
-The police conduct periodic enforcement campaigns across Canada to deter handheld phone use.
+The police conduct periodic enforcement campaigns across Canada to deter handheld phone use by drivers.
 Depending on the jurisdiction, fines vary from $615 to $1000 on conviction and drivers can receive demerit points on their driving record.
 In some jurisdictions, offenders can also have their licence suspended for several days.